tc39/proposal-smart-pipelines/readme.md

   |> # + '!'
   |> new User.Message
 ```
-When tiny functions are only used once, and their bodies would be obvious and
+When tiny functions are only used once, and when their bodies would be obvious and
-self-documenting in meaning, they might be ritual boilerplate that a developer
+self-documenting in meaning, then they might be ritual boilerplate that a developer
-may prefer to inline, trading off self-documentation for localization of code.
+may prefer to inline: trading off self-documentation for localization of code.

 <td>